 So what does this mean for iOS app designers?
 Here are a few things to keep in mind:

 The iPhone X new Super Retina Display boasts a 5.8” screen, so make sure you use all the real estate available.
 Use full screen images and layouts that extend to the edges of the display and remain visible upon scrolling.
 The idea is to fill the user’s hand, and create a content-rich, full-screen experience.

-Check out our compilation of inspiring iPhone X app designs here.
+If you’re after some inspiration, check out our compilation of inspiring iPhone X app designs.